 — A non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification frame with the EMLSR Mode subfield of the EML Control field of the frame set to 1 to an AP affiliated with its associated AP MLD with dot11EHTEMLSROptionActivated equal to true.

-— A non-AP MLD may set the In-Device Coexistence Activities subfield of the EML Control field of the EML Operating Mode Notification frame to 1 to indicate that it has in-device coexistence activities on the EMLSR links, and to 0 to indicate that it has no, or does not know whether it has, in- device coexistence activities on the EMLSR link(s).
+— A non-AP MLD may set the In-Device Coexistence Activities subfield of the EML Control field of the EML Operating Mode Notification frame to 1 to indicate that it has in-device coexistence activities on the EMLSR link(s), (#22375) and to 0 to indicate that it has no, or does not know whether it has, in- device coexistence activities on the EMLSR link(s).

 — An AP affiliated with the AP MLD should successfully transmit an EML Operating Mode Notification frame, after the AP MLD is ready to serve the non-AP MLD in the EMLSR operation, as a response to the received EML Operating Mode Notification frame, to a non-AP STA that is in the awake state and affiliated with the non-AP MLD, within the transition timeout interval, and the following rules apply: